4GeeksAcademy/MKirbycss-tutorial-exercises-courseCorrection/exercises/03-list-styling/README.md

 ## 📝 Instructions:

-1. Make the Coca Cola drink numbers into lower case letters.
+1. Make the Coca Cola drink numbers into lowercase letters.
 2. Make the Pepsi drink numbers into square bullets.
 3. Make the Healthy drink bullets into Armenian numbers. :)
 4. Completely remove the bullets and extra spacing from the Web-developer drinks.